anxkhn/azure-ai-900-exam-prep/questions.md

 The company develops a webchat bot to provide automated answers to common customer queries.
 Which business benefit should the company expect as a result of creating the webchat bot solution?

-1.  increased sales
+A.  increased sales
-2.  a reduced workload for the customer service agents
+B.  a reduced workload for the customer service agents
-3.  improved product reliability
+C.  improved product reliability

 **Answer(s):** B